By Daniella Dautrich

 You might not have an antique desk and blackboard or the perfect “teacher outfit” for the first day of school.
 But when it comes to teaching writing, I’m confident you’ll be the poised and prepared Writing Teacher of the Year if you avoid two common pitfalls!

-The problem with this mom is not her fun-loving or soft-hearted spirit, but her non-existent expectations.
-This haphazard teaching style not only creates a stumbling block for overwhelmed students, but it quenches their confidence as well.
+The problem isn’t your fun-loving or soft-hearted spirit!
+Insecurity about teaching writing creates low expectations and inconsistency.
+This makes for a haphazard teaching style that not only creates a stumbling block for overwhelmed kids, but quenches their confidence as well.

-If you have a background in English, love creative writing, or consider yourself a grammar geek, you may have especially high standards for your children.
-This becomes a problem only when you don’t communicate these great expectations.
+If you have a background in English, love to write or blog, or consider yourself a grammar geek, you may have especially high standards for your children.
+That’s not necessarily a bad thing—but it can become a problem if you don’t set boundaries or communicate your requirements.

 The Write Solution

-Giving clear expectations will help you raise better writers and reduce stress in the meantime.
+Giving clear writing expectations will help you raise better writers and reduce stress.
 That’s why I’m such a fan of teaching writing skills the WriteShop way.
-Red-pencil corrections such as “too vague” become unnecessary when you make tasks concrete and give kids measurable targets beforehand:
+Red-pencil corrections such as “too vague” may leave your child scratching his head and wondering what he did wrong.
+Instead, before he first begins to write, make tasks concrete and give him measurable targets such as:

 - Include emotion words to add a stronger voice.